-Adjustments on Part I, line 8, to reverse certain financial accounting consolidation or elimination entries are necessary to ensure that transactions between includible corporations and nonincludible U.S. or foreign entities are not eliminated, in order to report the correct total amount on Part I, line 11.
-Also, additional consolidation entries and eliminations entries may be necessary on Part I, line 8, related to transactions between includible corporations that are in the consolidated financial statement group and other includible corporations and entities that are not in the consolidated financial statement group but that are reported on Part I, line 7, in order to report the correct total amount on Part I, line 11.
+Adjustments on Part I, line 8, to reverse certain financial accounting consolidation or elimination entries are necessary to ensure that transactions between includible entities and nonincludible U.S. or foreign entities are not eliminated, in order to report the correct total amount on Part I, line 11.
+Also, additional consolidation entries and elimination entries may be necessary on Part I, line 8, related to transactions between includible entities that are in the consolidated financial statement group and other disregarded entities and other includible entities that are not in the consolidated financial statement group but that are reported on Part I, line 7a or 7b, in order to report the correct total amount on Part I, line 11.

-Include on Part I, line 8, the total of the following: (a) amounts of any adjustments to consolidation entries and elimination entries that are contained in the amount reported on Part I, line 4, required as a result of removing amounts on Part I, line 5 or 6; and (b) amounts of any additional consolidation entries and elimination entries that are required as a result of including amounts on Part I, line 7.
-This is necessary in order that the consolidation entries and intercompany eliminations entries included in the amount reported on Part I, line 11 are only those applicable to the financial net income (loss) of includible corporations for the financial statement period.
+Include on Part I, line 8, the total of the following: (a) amounts of any adjustments to consolidation entries and elimination entries that are contained in the amount reported on Part I, line 4, required as a result of removing amounts on Part I, line 5 or 6; and (b) amounts of any additional consolidation entries and elimination entries that are required as a result of including amounts on Part I, line 7a or 7b.
+This is necessary in order that the consolidation entries and intercompany eliminations entries included in the amount reported on Part I, line 11 are only those applicable to the financial net income (loss) of includible entities for the financial statement period.
 For example, adjustments must be reported on line 8 to remove minority interest and to reverse the elimination of intercompany dividends included on Part I, line 4 that relate to the net income of entities removed on Part I. line 5 or 6, because the income to which the consolidation or elimination entries relate has been removed.
-Also, for example, consolidation or elimination entries must be reported on line 8 to reflect any minority interest ownership in the net income of other includible corporations or entities reported on Part I, line 7, and to eliminate any intercompany dividends between corporations or entities whose income is included on Part I, line 7 and other corporations included in the consolidated U.S. federal income tax
+Also, for example, consolidation or elimination entries must be reported on line 8 to reflect any minority interest ownership in the net income of other disregarded entities or other includible entities reported on Part I, line 7a or 7b, and to eliminate any intercompany dividends between corporations or entities whose income is included on Part I, line 7a and 7b, and other entities included in the consolidated U.S. income tax return.
+See line 11, examples, 3, 4, and 5.

-If a corporate owner of an interest in another entity (entity): (1) accounts for the interest in entity in the owner corporation's separate general ledger on the equity method, and (2) fully consolidates entity in the owner corporation's consolidated financial statements, but entity is not includible in the owner corporation's consolidated U.S. federal income tax return, then, as part of reversing all consolidation and elimination entries for the nonincludible entity, the corporate owner must reverse on Schedule M-3, Part I, line 8, the elimination of the equity income inclusion from entity.
+If a corporate owner of an interest in another entity: (1) accounts for the interest in entity in the owner corporation's separate general ledger on the equity method, and (2) fully consolidates entity in the owner corporation's consolidated financial statements, but entity is not includible in the owner corporation's consolidated U.S. income tax return, then, as part of reversing all consolidation and elimination entries for the nonincludible entity, the corporate owner must reverse on Schedule M-3, Part I, line 8, the elimination of the equity income inclusion from entity.
 If the owner corporation does not account for entity on the equity method on its own general ledger, it will not have eliminated the equity income for consolidated financial statement purposes, and therefore will have no elimination of equity income to reverse.